Tuesdays, 12:30-5:30 p.m.

 Class web page: http://udel.edu/~mcdonald/geneticssyllabus.html

-This schedule has links to the online lab manual for the course.
-The web pages will be revised throughout the semester, up until the morning of each lab, so don't print them out ahead of time.
+This schedule has links to the instructions for each day's lab.
+I'll post the instructions shortly before each lab, so don't print them out ahead of time.

 There are no fixed office hours.
 You can make an appointment by talking to me before or after class, or by e-mailing me.